 *Students who are on different visa types than F-1 do not need to submit a copy of their visa.

 When purchasing your ticket to Washington, DC, plan to arrive on or before your scheduled move-in day.

-Once you book your flight, visit auaccelerator.com/flight to enter your flight itinerary and confirm your free airport pickup.
+Once you book your travel, visit accelerator.american.edu/arrival/ to enter your travel itinerary and confirm your free airport pickup if required.
+Airport transfer is available at both Dulles International Airport (IAD) and Reagan National Airport (DCA) airports.
 These important details will help the campus team prepare for your arrival and make your big day go as smoothly as possible.

 Making your payment in full two weeks before you arrive will help avoid delays with enrollment.

 Before you begin, please make sure you have your offer letter in front of you, as you will need to refer to the information in the letter.

 - Flywire by Peer Transfer: Please visit AU’s flywire portal to complete the transfer process.
 Please note that you cannot use a US credit card or US bank account.

 - Please be aware that if you do not pay your balance as indicated on your statement of fees by the payment deadline, the following may occur:

 - You may have your scholarship and/or waivers rescinded.
 In such cases, you will be responsible for the full cost of your program.

 - You may encounter delays or other issues enrolling and registering for classes.